 Supplemental services to assist the caregiver as needed such as incontinence supplies, nutrition supplements, minor home modifications, and assistive devices

-Here is a list (by County) for Support Groups with Alzheimer’s North Carolina, Inc.
+Here is a list (by County) for Support Groups with Dementia Alliance of North Carolina

 For more information about this program contact: